Rudina Hajdari: Political career

 In June 2017, it was announced that she would be running for parliament, alongside the leader of the Democratic Party Basha in Tirana.

 Being in a secure position in the candidates list, it was seen as one of the prominent new figures brought by the democrats in parliament.

 In September she was appointed as a member of the Committee on Foreign Policy and the Committee on European Integration.
 Living for many years abroad, she had difficulties through most of her public speeches during her parliamentary work.

 In December 2018, following nationwide student protests in Albania, she violated her party decision of boycotting the Parliament to address the student's situation, declaring her support for the students and claiming that she was ready to leave her mandate and join the protests.

 In a public announcement she declared that Albania needs a new movement and that she considered leaving the Democratic Party, as it is not welcomed by people anymore.

 Following former Democratic Party leader Lulzim Basha's 18 February 2019 decision to burn his mandate for office and give up his position as head of the Democratic Party in Parliament, Hajdari voiced strong disapproval of the party's decision to leave parliament en masse in a March 11 interview broadcast by Voice of America, in which Hajdari confirmed that she would not join the party's other 41 deputies in abandoning office.
 Hajdari has described her principal motivation as the increasingly violent protests which Lulzim Basha has led in Albania's capital, which have also received widespread international condemnation from High Representative of the European Union for Foreign Affairs and Security Policy Federica Mogherini and Commissioner for EU Enlargement Johannes Hahn.

+Hajdari retired from politics in 2024 and lives in New York City.